previder/kubernetes-demo/03_ssl.md

 ```shell
 kubectl -n ssl apply -f 03_issuer.yaml
 ```
-After creating this issuer, it should automatically start to validate the certificate at LetsEncrypt.
-To see if it is working, check out your certificate and logs of the pdns-webhook pod.
+After creating this issuer, it should automatically start to request and validate the certificate at LetsEncrypt.
+To see if it is working, check out your certificate and logs of the cert-manager and cert-manager-webhook-pdns pods.
 ```shell
 kubectl -n ssl get certificate
 ```